opendocsg/slw-judgments-backfill/2011_SGCA_65/report.md

 Appellant’s defence was that while he knew he was importing controlled drugs into Singapore, he thought that he was transporting methamphetamine and not diamorphine.

-3       In _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”), this Court observed that there are two possible interpretations of the requisite _mens rea_ under s 7 of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”).
+3       In _Tan Kiam Peng v Public Prosecutor_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”), this Court observed that there are two possible interpretations of the requisite _mens rea_ under s 7 of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”).
 The first is that it suffices that the accused only had knowledge that the drug concerned is a controlled drug (“the first interpretation”): see _Tan Kiam Peng_ at [80] and [83]–[89].
 The alternative interpretation is that the requisite knowledge is knowledge that the drug concerned is not only a controlled drug but also the specific drug, which it turns out, the accused was in possession of (“the second interpretation”): see _Tan Kiam Peng_ at [81] and [90]–[91].

 4       Because the parties in _Tan Kiam Peng_ did not make any detailed argument with respect to which of these two interpretations was correct, no definitive conclusion on this point was expressed by this Court then.
 This Court based its eventual decision on the second interpretation to give the accused person there the benefit of the doubt.

-5       For completeness, we should mention that since this appeal was heard, an important decision of this Court, _Nagaenthran a/l K Dharmalingam v Public Prosecutor_ [2011] SGCA 49 (“ _Nagaenthran_ ”), has clarified the position on this issue.
+5       For completeness, we should mention that since this appeal was heard, an important decision of this Court, _Nagaenthran a/l K Dharmalingam v Public Prosecutor_ <span class="citation">[2011] SGCA 49</span> (“ _Nagaenthran_ ”), has clarified the position on this issue.
 In _Nagaenthran_ , this Court stated that (at [23]):

  In our view, while there may be a conceptual distinction between [the first interpretation] (that the knowledge in s 18(2) of the MDA refers to knowledge that the drug is a controlled drug) and [the second interpretation] (that the knowledge in s 18(2) of the MDA refers to knowledge that the drug is a specific controlled drug, eg , heroin or “ice”), t he distinction has no practical significance for the purposes of rebutting the presumption of knowledge of the nature of the controlled drug.
 To rebut the presumption of knowledge, all the accused has to do is to prove, on a balance of probabilities, that he did not know the nature of the controlled drug referred to in the charge.
 The material issue in s 18(2) of the MDA is not the existence of the accused’s knowledge of the controlled drug, but the non-existence of such knowledge on his part. [emphasis in original in italics; emphasis added in bold italics]